xiaotianliusky/Interactive-Lab-Hub/Lab 1/README.md

 Think about the setting of the device: is the environment a place where the device could overheat?
 Is water a danger?
 Does it need to have bright colors in an emergency setting? */

-The board should be right in the eyesight of anyone who comes to wash hands.
+The 'light' should be right in the eyesight of anyone who comes to wash hands.

-Concerns:
+Concerns: In most public restrooms, [2] mirrors